gungunvyas/Student-complaint-dashboard/README.md

 To gather data for this project, I initiated a survey among our fellow students using a Google Form.
 This form allowed students to submit their complaints freely, ensuring honest feedback.
 The responses were then collected and compiled into a dataset tailored for analysis in Power BI.

-The exact datset is not provided dur to security reasons of the student info.
+The exact dataset is not provided due to security reasons of the student info.

 ## Steps Taken to Create the Dashboard